What is Harvoni?

 Where can I find more information about Harvoni?

-- Recommendations on the HIV-related use of Harvoni, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America.
+- Recommendations on the HIV-related use of Harvoni, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-- Recommendations on the HIV-related uses of Harvoni, from the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.
+- Recommendations on the HIV-related uses of Harvoni, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film coated), pellet.
-The Patient Counseling Information section of the label includes information for people taking Harvoni.
+The Patient Package Insert and Instructions For Use include information for people taking Harvoni.